-Fates and Furies is a book by Lauren Groff in two parts.
-Lotto and Mathilde meet one night at a party while attending Vassar.
-After a whirlwind affair, they get married.
-This post is full of spoilers.
-For a review, go here.
+Fates and Furies is a literary fiction by Lauren Groff in two parts.
+Lotto and Mathilde met one night at a party while attending Vassar.
+After a whirlwind affair, they got married.

 Fates – Lotto’s side of the story

 Lotto was named Lancelot by his mom, but his paternal aunt Sallie made a point to shorten the name to Lotto.
 He grew up and lived in a huge plantation house in Hamlin until his father suddenly passed away when he was 13.
 After that, he suddenly got popular with girls.